Rubicon1887/Rubicon1887/README.md

 ### Hello, I'm Atharva, a Computer Science Master's Student at Arizona State University.
 ### I'm currently pursuing Co-Ops and Full-time opportunities for Spring 2023 in Data Analytics, Data Science, Software Development, and Software Engineering.
-### Python, Tableau, SQL, R, Data Science, Data Analytics, and Machine Learning
+### Python, Tableau, SQL, R | Data Science, Data Analytics, and Machine Learning

 <!--
 **Rubicon1887/Rubicon1887** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.